 Save up to 4.5% of electricity consumption

-A research project conducted by the Electronic Engineering (EE) Department at City University of Hong Kong (CityU) has developed a software that can optimize mobile network design and reduce the energy consumption of the base stations by up to 4.5%.
+A research project conducted by the Department of Electronic Engineering (EE) at City University of Hong Kong (CityU) has developed a technology that can optimize mobile network design and reduce the energy consumption of the base stations by 4.5%.

 “Base stations contain radio transceivers which maintain communication between the network and the mobile users through radio links.
 They account for 70-80% of total energy consumption by a cellular network.
 Most of the time, many base stations are not heavily loaded even though they consume a lot of energy.
 Hence there is huge energy waste, especially during the low-traffic hours,” explains Dr Eric Wong Wing-ming, Associate Professor at EE Department, who leads the research.